Saving lives at uni: Here’s how you can get involved

 “I would really recommend donating as it’s such a rewarding experience.
 The way I see it; it took five days for me but could give someone else with blood cancer or a blood disorder so much longer.
 Anthony Nolan even gave me money back for wages I would have earned while I was in the hospital, so I genuinely didn’t miss out on anything.
 I would 100 per cent do it again.”

-Newcastle Marrow volunteers will be holding further fundraising and donor recruitment events throughout the year.
-Find details about these future events on their Instagram.
+Newcastle Marrow volunteers will be holding fundraising events throughout the year, with the opportunity to sign up to the register yourself.
+Find details about these future events on our Instagram.
 If Marrow is something you’d be interested in getting involved with yourself, you can join via NUSU.